VoyTechnology/Solar/README.md

-# space
+# Solar #
-CA110 Space game project
+CA110 Space Game

+Individual parts of the project can be found in `server` and `client` folders.